danielfellman/danielfellman.github.io/_pages/publications.md

 author_profile: true
 ---

+* Salmitaival, J., Ritakallio, L., **Fellman, D**., Ellfolk, U., Rinne, J. O., & Laine, M (in press).
+Disentangling the role of working memory in Parkinson's disease. *Frontiers in Human Neuroscience*

-*	**Fellman, D**., Lincke, A., & Jonsson, B (in press).
-Do individual differences in cognition and personality predict retrieval practice activities on MOOCs? *Frontiers in Psychology*
+*	**Fellman, D**., Lincke, A., & Jonsson, B (2020).
+Do individual differences in cognition and personality predict retrieval practice activities on MOOCs? *Frontiers in Psychology, 11*(2076). doi: 10.3389/fpsyg.2020.02076

 * Lincke, A., **Fellman, D**., Jansen, M., Milrad, M., Berge.
 E., & Jonsson, B. (2019).
 Correlating working memory capacity with learner’s study behavior in a web-based learning platform. *27th International Conference on Computers in Education: Taiwan: Asian-Pacific Society for Computers in Education*.